 How long will my baby be in NICU?

 We usually say, aim for your due date.
 Babies born nearer their full term may be home before this time.
 Some very premature babies may still need to be looked after in the Neonatal Intensive Care Unit beyond their due date.
 Normally we expect that your baby will be feeding either by breast or bottle and gaining weight and without medical concerns.

 What support will I have at home?

 You may be introduced to one of our neonatal community nurses prior to your baby’s discharge.
 If this is the case you will be invited to a discharge planning meeting whereby your family needs in preparing for home will be discussed.
 The community neonatal nurses’ normally visit once or twice a week and become less frequent as your needs require.
 If you do not need our community team involvement your health visitor will be your main support once you are home.
-She will have been updated on your baby's treatment during your stay in NICU and on discharge.
+They will have been updated on your baby's treatment during your stay in NICU and on discharge.
 Health visitors should visit you at home within 48 hours of your discharge.
 Your baby will then be followed up regularly at their clinic.

 Thank you for looking after our baby Gemini, she is doing really well now and is reunited with her sister.
 You all do a fantastic job, thank you again from us all.